cart SHOPPING CART You have 0 items

 Powders in the W760, 4350, H414 range produce the best balance of high velocity versus low pressure for the now aging .250 Savage rifles.
 Using these powders, 85/87 grain bullets can be driven at just over 3000fps, 100 grain bullets to 2800fps and 117/120 grain bullets at 2600fps.
 In some instances, reloaders have been able to utilize modern powders to drive 100 grain bullets at 3000fps.
 Though it is only a 200fps increase, the difference in the field is noticeable.
 Nevertheless, 3000fps with a 100 grain bullet must be treated as an exception rather than the rule and reloaders must always be careful regarding older rifles.

-Today, all .257 caliber projectiles under 100 grains are designed purely for varmints.
-It is worth noting, the original Winchester Western loads designed for and which failed on deer were of a similar construction.
-Sierra produce a 75 grain Hollow point and 87 grain soft point, Speer produce the 87 grain soft point and TNT hollow point while Hornady offer a 75 grain hollow point, the 75 grain V-Max and an 87 grain soft point.
-Nosler produce an 85 grain Ballistic tip and of the varmint bullet offerings, this is perhaps the most useful light game bullet for use on animals weighing between 40 and 60kg (90-130lb) out to moderate ranges.
+Today, most .257 caliber projectiles under 100 grains are designed purely for varmints.
+It is worth noting, the original Winchester Western loads designed for and which failed on larger bodied deer were of a similar construction.
+Sierra produce a 75 grain Hollow point and an 87 grain soft point, Hornady offer a 75 grain hollow point, the 75 grain V-Max and an 87 grain soft point.
+Nosler produce the 85 grain Ballistic tip.
+Speer produce the 87 grain soft point and TNT hollow point.

 Closing Comments